TheNexusAvenger/Enigma/README.md

   will try to paste to it.
   - The normal Roblox client outside of the game will have the same problem.
 Navigation may not work when Enigma is active.
+- Certain trackers may not have the correct roles detected.
+If a warning for this appears, please create a GitHub issue with the full results from `list-devices --masked`.

 ### macOS and Linux Support
 At the moment, macOS and Linux probably do not work.
 It is unclear if they can be supported.